 I heard Chuck's scraping, out-of-rhythm footsteps as he made his way up the slope.
 I took one last look at the lake.
 Only a few bubbles rose to the surface.
 Soon nothing would remain to mark the tomb of Skip and Sally... .

 Or so I thought.
 A little ways up the slope Chuck bent over, picked something up, examined it.
 "Shit!" he said.

 He held up a piece of chrome that had fallen off the Packard during its bumpy roll down the incline.
 "We can't leave this shit behind."
 He threw it over the cliff, into the lake.
 I looked around, saw a large shard of window glass.
 Beyond that, yards down the incline, I noticed a hubcap.

 "There's pieces all over this cliff," I said, pointing to the hubcap.

 "We gotta get this shit picked up!"
 Chuck immediately set to work.
 I watched him for a few seconds, yet I did nothing.
 Chuck paused his search.
 "Not gonna help me, Slick?"

 I didn't respond.

 Chuck nodded.
 "Okay.
-But just remember that your ass'll be joining me in the longbar hotel if the cops find any of this shit."
+But just remember your ass'll be joining me in the longbar hotel if the cops find any of this shit."

 I remained motionless for another second or two; then I nodded and began scouring the slope for debris.
 And there was a good bit of it.
 We threw glass and metal over the cliff; plastic went into our pockets.
 The sun was dropping fast all the while, and we searched in increasing shadows for as long as we could.
 Only one car passed by on the road above us, and fortunately its driver didn't bother to stop.